drostron/slamdata-docs/source/users-guide.rst

 the SlamData-enhanced version of Markdown, please see the `SlamDown Reference Guide <slamdown-reference.html>`__.
-The reference guide describes how to create interactive UI elements such as drop downs, radio boxes, check boxes and more.
+The reference guide describes how to create interactive UI elements such as drop downs, radio boxes, check boxes, and more.

-4.10 - Setup Variables Card
+4.11 - Setup Variables Card
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 |Setup-Variables-Card|